 “I would love to be a minimalist but I can’t afford it.
-I’m always broke.”
+I’m always broke.
+Minimalism is for the rich.”
 I hear a lot of people say that but you can be a minimalist even if you have no money!

 There is an idea out there that minimalism is expensive.
-Is minimalism only for the rich?
+People think that minimalism is for the rich.
 Some people think that minimalism is a fad for the rich or a luxury for those that can afford it.
+But are these ideas about minimalism true?

 I am here to prove that idea completely wrong!
 I became a minimalist out of necessity and I think that’s what starts a lot of people on their minimalist journey.
 Let me prove to you that you can be a minimalist even if you are always broke.